hrithik1233/MYLIBRARIES/README.md

 # MYLIBRARIES

-#This is a library that is helpful for functions in your app lie counting or stopwatch
+#This is a library that is helpful for functions in your app for counting or stopwatch
-#use can simply start,stop,reset,pause ,resume,
+# simply start,stop,reset,pause ,resume ,add time queues,time call backs,
 #you can also get callbacks by imlpementing interfaces with your class